Kellyanne Conway Says Criticism of Her Is ‘Gender Based’

 “I’m not one to run around screaming about sexism,” Kellyanne Conway told The New Yorker in October, shortly after the release of the Access Hollywood tape that almost sunk her candidate. “[But] I thought that was really sexist.”

 At the time, she was referring to a BuzzFeed News article about her position in the Trump campaign.
-But the presidential counselor has since declared a number of other criticisms of her to be “sexist,” including an eye-roll by Anderson Cooper and a Morning Joe report that the president was displeased with her.
+But the presidential counselor has since declared a number of other criticisms of her to be “sexist,” including an eye roll by Anderson Cooper and a Morning Joe report that the president was displeased with her.
 Conway made the same point at a conservative event on Saturday, where she said that much of the criticism of her is “gender-based.”

 When evangelical political activist Bob Vander Plaats asked Conway about the response she’s gotten from “the left” in regards to her being the first woman to run a successful presidential campaign, Conway replied that she’d been “disappointed” by the lack of respect she’d received.